Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Case Study on Inventory Control in

 \subsection{Simulation Details}

-{\bf Computing infrastructure.} The experiments were conducted on a server with an Intel Xeon 16 Core Processor and 128GB of RAM.
+\paragraph{Computing infrastructure.} The experiments were conducted on a personal computer with an Apple M2, 8-core processor and 16.0GB of RAM.
 No GPUs were needed for the experiments.
-Each simulation (evaluating all algorithms included in \cref{fig:sub2,fig:sub3}) took approximately twenty hours.
+Each simulation took approximately two hours.

-{\bf Experiment setup.} Each experiment was run with $100$ iterations where the various plots and metrics were computed with respect to the mean of the various quantities.
-Hyperparameters for the confidence intervals (the constant scaling in front of the dominating terms) were tuned via grid search in $2^{-i}$ for $i \in \{-5, \ldots, 5\}$.
+\paragraph{Experiment setup.} Each experiment was run with $100$ iterations where the various plots and metrics were computed with respect to the mean of the various quantities.
+Hyperparameters for the confidence intervals (the constant scaling in front of the dominating terms) were tuned via grid search in $10^{-i}$ for $i \in \{-5, \ldots, 5\}$.

 \end{APPENDICES}